sigasi/sigasi_insights/manual/tools.md

 Open a Quartus II Project in Sigasi
 -----------------------------------

-After you have configured Sigasi Pro to be the preferred editor in Quartus II, you can open files by double clicking on them in Quartus II.
+After you have configured Sigasi Studio to be the preferred editor in Quartus II, you can open files by double clicking on them in Quartus II.

-Sigasi Pro will import entire Quartus II project and your file will open in the Sigasi editor view.
+Sigasi Studio will import entire Quartus II project and your file will open in the Sigasi editor view.
 If you make changes to your Quartus II project (like adding or removing files), these changes are reflected in Sigasi as well.

 The first time you import your project, it may take a few minutes.
-After that, you can leave Sigasi Pro open and double-click other files in Quartus II to open them in the Sigasi Pro editor view.
+After that, you can leave Sigasi Studio open and double-click other files in Quartus II to open them in the Sigasi Studio editor view.

 If your Quartus II Project File (**.QPF file**) contains a reference to a file that does not exist, Sigasi will show an icon for that file with